 Some of Corfu’s prettiest countryside, villages and beaches line the west coast.
 The scenic and popular resort area Paleokastritsa, 26km from Corfu Town, rambles for nearly 3km down a valley to a series of small, picturesque coves between tall cliffs.
 Craggy mountains swathed in cypresses and olive trees tower above.

 North & Northwest of Corfu Town

 To explore fully all regions of the island outside Corfu Town your own transport is best.
-Much of the coast just north of Corfu Town is overwhelmed with beach resorts such as Gouvia, Dasia and the linked resorts of Ipsos and Pyrgi, all with close-quarters humanity and narrow beaches, but with everything for a family holiday.
+Much of the coast just north of Corfu Town is overwhelmed with beach resorts such as Gouvia, Dasia and the linked resorts of Ipsos and Pyrgi – all with close-quarters humanity and narrow beaches, but with everything for a family holiday.

-Lefkada’s east coast has seen heavy tourist development over the years with the main focus at Nydri, once a gorgeously placed fishing village but now a crowded strip of tourist shops without much of a beach.
+Lefkada’s east coast has seen heavy tourist development over the years, with the main focus at Nydri, once a gorgeously placed fishing village but now a crowded strip of kiss-me-quick tourist shops without much of a beach.
 Escape inland, however, to another world of scattered villages, small tavernas and pretty walks.